lwilletts/mpvc/docs/man/man1/mpvc-autopilot.md

 -c MODE
 : Set the loop operation mode.
 Available modes:

-* mpvcap_autostart: (Default) Toggles play/pause when a device IP enters or leaves the local network.
+* `mpvcap_autostart`: (Default) Toggles play/pause when a device IP enters or leaves the local network.
-* mpvcap_autopilot: Continuously injects and plays random background tracks from your media directory.
+* `mpvcap_autopilot`: Continuously injects and plays random background tracks from your media directory.

 -C CMD
 : Set the low-level execution command used for checking target presence (defaults to *mpvcap_pingcheck*).